sachagd/converters/yt2mp4/README.txt

 Warning : for a reason too complex to be explained here, all mp4 files are only composed of audio, ie, there is no video.

-The two versions use multiprocessing to download multiple songs at a time, you can choose the number of video downloaded concurrently by adding it to the executing command of main.py By default it chooses the number of cores in your CPU
+The two versions use multiprocessing to download multiple videos at a time, you can choose the number of video downloaded concurrently by adding it to the executing command of main.py By default it chooses the number of cores in your CPU